eclipse-chariott/chariott/examples/applications/README.md

 7. Dog Mode Logic Application from `examples/appliations/dog-mode-logic`
 8. [Dog Mode UI Application][ui]

+Once you have run the script, you can inspect the application logs that are written to `target/logs`.
+This is helpful for troubleshooting if you experience unexpected behavior.

 After the UI is being served, you can access it under <http://localhost:5079/>.
 By default, the UI will also display the stream from the camera used to detect whether a dog is present.
 You can access the camera stream at